This article discusses sexual assault.

 What to do if the sexual harassment continues

 You might need to make a formal complaint

 At school or uni, or in the workplace, the person sexually harassing you might be officially warned and be required to have counselling.
 If the sexual harassment continues, there might be a mediation process.
 If they fail to get help or stop what they are doing, they might be fired.

 If you end up having to leave

 If the harassment occurred in your workplace, you might be eligible for outstanding wages and entitlements if the harassment continues and you feel you have no alternative but to leave your job.

 If you’re not happy with the official response to your complaint

-You can make a complaint to either the Australian Human Rights Commission or your state/territory Human Rights Commission (but you can only complain to one or the other).
+If you think your school or workplace hasn’t responded properly to your sexual harassment, you can make a complaint to either the Australian Human Rights Commission or your state/territory Human Rights Commission (but you can only complain to one or the other).
 It’s free to make a complaint; however each state has a different time limit for lodging a complaint.
 Contact your local state/territory commission or check out the Australian Human Rights Commission website for more information.

 It's not always easy to find the right place to start.
 Our 'What's on your mind?' tool can help you explore what's right for you.What's on your mind?